propfeds/lemmas-garden/README.md

 I am writing this stuff following the recent break-up between a friend and
 I. It's a good opportunity to channel emotions.

-- Achievements:
+### 1. Achievements:

-  - Immortal: Celebrate your farm's 50th anniversary.
+- **Immortal**: Celebrate your farm's 50th anniversary.
-  - Rabbits on Your Lawn: Let hopleek spread to a plot with a PvZ plant.
+- **Rabbits on Your Lawn**: Let hopleek spread to a plot with a PvZ plant.

-- Chapters:
+### 2. Chapters:

-  - Introduction: Yesterday, a small plot of land was registered to Lemma Rancher.
-Today, Lemma's garden does weatherly.
+- **Introduction**: Yesterday, a small plot of land was registered to Lemma Rancher.
+Today, Lemma's garden does wonderfully.
 Tomorrow, Madeline would be proud.
-  - First publish: 'Let's see we got... this much from last harvest.
+- **First publish**: 'Let's see we got... this much from last harvest.
 Minus the sales tax, maintenance, dog food, *plant* food...
 I wonder why it'd always miraculously add up to {0}% each time?
-Lemma, [can you] prove this?'
+Lemma, can [you] prove this?'
-  {1}p had been deducted from Lemma's savings after publishing.
+We called it the weather's toll.
+Just to stop worrying about it too much.
-  - Clickable headlines (singular upgrade) after certain points:
+- **Clickable headlines** (singular upgrade) after certain points:
   - Hopleek spawning
   - Published adverts
-  - e100 tau: Today marked an extraordinary milestone for the eternal farm.
+- **e100 tau**: Today marked an extraordinary milestone for the eternal farm.
 For the first time, Lemma hosted an excursion with the students from the prestiged University of Eldi (Laitnenopxe).
-Tonight, she had a whole celebration meeting with the luminaries.
+Tonight, she had a whole celebration meeting with her luminary friends.
-  At last, under the ensnaring pillow she soundly sleeps, and tomorrow, for once, she would wake up early.
-Glancing at the golden haze, she would brush her hands over the sunflower's face again...
-Even if to her, every meaning had already lost. (lost -> more like failed)
+At last, under the ensnaring pillow she soundly sleeps.
+Tomorrow, she would wake up earlier than usual.
+Glancing at the golden haze, she would brush her hands over the sunflower's face...
+Even if to her, every meaning had already lost.
+(lost -> more like failed)